 It crept down from the pot and rooted into the ground.
-I’m still pulling it out – it grows quick and can be hard to get rid of.
+I’m still pulling it out – it grows quickly and can be hard to get rid of.

 Aren’t they so fun?
-I love the colors and leafy texture they add to the container.
+I love the colors and leafy texture they add to the planter.

-Next I tucked in the salvia and the celosia on one side with the billowy calamint and celosia on the other.
-I really love this plant combination with the millet.
+Next, I tucked in the salvia and the celosia on one side with the billowy calamint and celosia on the other.

-Before finishing up, I added plant food and watered thoroughly.
+And the calamint smells really good!
+Before finishing up, I added plant food and watered it thoroughly.

 And that’s it!

-I can’t wait to add some pansies, garden mums and pumpkins to the front porch.
+I can’t wait to add some pansies, garden mums, and pumpkins to the front porch.

 Fall Garden Tip: if you buy and plant pansies now, they will bounce back in spring when the daffodils start to bloom.